samgj18/cards-game/README.md

 ### Limitations

-- Currently, this implementation doesn't support "multi-tabling" - players can play multiple games in parallel at once
+- Currently, this implementation doesn't support Double Card Game.
-- Account balances are not persistent.

 **You should be able to see the output in the console of your websocket client**